 |||P. A. Loiko et al., “Thermo-optic coefficients and thermal lensing in Nd-doped KGd(WO4)2 laser crystals”, Appl.
 Opt.
 49 (34), 6651 (2010), doi:10.1364/AO.49.006651|

 |||K. R. Hansen et al., “Thermo-optical effects in high-power ytterbium-doped fiber amplifiers”, Opt.
 Express 19 (24), 23965 (2011), doi:10.1364/OE.19.023965|

 |||I. I. Kuznetsov et al., “Thermal effects in end-pumped Yb:YAG thin-disk and Yb:YAG/YAG composite active element”, IEEE J. Quantum Electron.
 50 (3), 133 (2014), doi:10.1109/JQE.2013.2297743|

 |||L. Lang et al., “Silicate bonding of sapphire to SESAMs: adjustable thermal lensing for high-power lasers”, Opt.
 Express 29 (12), 18059 (2021), doi:10.1364/OE.427192|

 |||W. Koechner, Solid-State Laser Engineering, 6th edn., Springer, Berlin (2006)|

-See also: lasers, gain media, lenses, beam quality, depolarization loss, composite laser crystals, thin-disk lasers, cryogenic lasers, power scaling of lasers, Spotlight article 2006-07-10, Spotlight article 2007-01-15
+See also: lasers, laser gain media, lenses, beam quality, depolarization loss, composite laser crystals, thin-disk lasers, cryogenic lasers, power scaling of lasers, The Photonics Spotlight 2006-07-10, The Photonics Spotlight 2007-01-15

-and other articles in the categories lasers, physical foundations
+and other articles in the categories laser devices and laser physics, physical foundations